jjbigfish/Python-PDF-Merger/README.md

 3. Asks where you'd like to save the merged file.

-You can download the program directly from https://digidatamind.com/PDFmerger/PDFmerger.zip
+I created an executable using pyinstaller, you can download the program directly from https://digidatamind.com/PDFmerger/PDFmerger.zip